dblock/kahneraja.github.io/_posts/2016-05-23-julian-baggini-at-the-sydney-writers-festival-on-free-will-accountability-and-feedback.md

 - [Julian Baggini: Free Will](http://www.swf.org.au/program/swf2016/julian-baggini-free-will-230)
 - [Sydney Writers' Festival](www.swf.org.au)

-Do you believe you are making choices with technology, implementation, agile practices, time, money or power?

 On the weekend I went to the writers festival and got into Julian Baggini's new book Regaining Freedom.

 It's a high level exploration of "free will".